Eric Burhop: University College, London

 When Burhop took charge of the Bubble Chamber Group at University College in 1967, he was quick to grasp the advantages of heavy liquid bubble chambers for studying neutrino interactions, and steered the group towards participation in joint European ventures, using the Gargamelle.
 The group's discovery of neutral currents in 1973 was a milestone on the road to the theoretical unification of electromagnetism with the weak force.
 In 1974 and 1975, with the help of Robert R. Wilson, the director of the Fermilab in the United States, an international team from Fermilab and seven European laboratories under Burhop's leadership carried out a search for a new particle, the existence of which Burhop had predicted in 1963.
 He had suggested that neutrino interactions could create short-lived (perhaps as low as 10^{−14} s) particles that could be detected with the use of nuclear emulsion.
 Experiment E247 at Fermilab successfully detected particles with a lifetime of the order of 10^{−13} s.
-A follow-up experiment WA17 with the SPS confirmed the existence of the (charmed lambda baryon), with a flight time of 7.3±0.1 x 10^{−13} s.
+A follow-up experiment WA17 with the SPS confirmed the existence of the (charmed lambda baryon), with a flight time of 7.3 ± 0.1 × 10^{−13} s.